morungos/node-word-extractor/README.md

 the installation and deployment burden as well as the runtime one.

-This module is intended to provide a much faster way of reading the text from a Word file, without leaving the node.js environment.
+This module is intended to provide a much faster way of reading the text from a Word file, without leaving the Node.js environment.

 This means you do not need to install Word, Office, or anything else, and the module will work on all platforms, without any native binary code requirements.

+As of version 1.0, this module supports both traditional, OLE-based, Word files (usually .doc), and modern, Open Office-style, ECMA-376 Word files (usually .docx).
+It can be used both with files and with file contents in a Node.js Buffer.

 ### How do I install this module?